Janney coupler: Features

+Variations

 Janney Type E

 Janney Type E double-shelf couplers are yet another variety, typical on North American hazardous material tank cars.
 The Janney coupler is commonly used on railway couplings, as it is strong and locks automatically.
 Janney coupler was patented by Eli Janney after the US Civil War.
 The Janney interlocking coupling system is much safer than the links before it.
 The Janney coupler best resembles two human hands.

 Gooseneck coupler

 With gooseneck couplers or offset shank couplers, the horizontal centerline of the coupler head is above the horizontal centerline of the coupler shank, or shaft, and the draw gear.
 This arrangement is designed for use with low-floor freight cars, to lift the coupler head high enough to match the couplers on other rolling stock.
 The large bogie boxvans for car parts, used on the Victorian Railways, were fitted with gooseneck couplers for that reason.

 Henricot coupler

 The Henricot coupler, a variation on the Janney coupler, was introduced by Belgian engineer and entrepreneur Émile Henricot of Court-Saint-Étienne.
 It is used on certain electric multiple units of the Belgian State Railways, including the NMBS/SNCB class 75.